 Tapping into this ecosystem will be vital for any company hoping to stay competitive in the economy of tomorrow.
 The number of freelancers, or “contingent” workers, is growing fast, and many organizations are molding their business models to better take advantage of this paradigm shift.
 Furthermore, the emergence of telecommuting - which has grown by 115% in the past decade - means you’re no longer limited to the talent pool within your city or state.

-Mobile learning can make the new workforce ecosystem more accessible to your business.
+Mobile onboarding can make the new workforce ecosystem more accessible to your business.
 By making it easy to deliver high-quality, cost-effective, and scalable training to workers wherever and whenever necessary, mobile learning can drastically expand your talent pool.

-Improving your hiring and onboarding process is only half the battle.
+Improving your hiring and employee onboarding process is only half the battle.
 Getting employees in the door and up to speed won’t matter if you can’t keep them there.
 A high turnover rate is one of the easiest ways to kill any business.

 Sourcing and hiring new talent costs time and money, and every time you turnover an employee you’ll need to pay to replace them.
 A 2016 report by the Society for Human Resource Management puts the average cost-per-hire at over $4,000, and estimates that the average time to fill a position is 42 days.